vespa-engine/sample-apps/incremental-search/search-suggestions/README-benchmarking.md

 # Benchmarcking results

 This is a comparison of the benchmarking results for indexed prefix search with fast-search and streaming prefix search.
 The benchmark tests were run with one query and a variable number of clients.
-Both benchmarkings used the same corpus containing 80 000 documents, with the documents being one to two terms long.
+Both benchmarking runs used the same corpus containing 80 000 documents, with the documents being one to two terms long.
 The benchmarking was run with a duration of 60 seconds.

 ## Indexed prefix search with fast-search
 time = 60s \